keploy/keploy/README.md

 * **Accurate Noise Detection** in responses like (timestamps, random values) to ensure high quality tests.
 * **Statistical deduplication** ensures that redundant testcases are not generated.
 WIP (ref [#27](https://github.com/keploy/keploy/issues/27)).
 * **Web Console** to visually understand the results, update behaviour and share findings across your team.
+* **Test Export** generates and stores testcases(and their mocks) in the project directory or mongoDB cluster.
+By default, they are stored in project directory.

 ## How it works?